dpneumo/simplestate/README.md

 end
 ```

-StateHolder expects to receive the initial state class in an opts hash at creation.
-Creation of a holder instance *must* specify the initial state class:
+Creation of a StateHolder instance *must* specify the initial state class.
+StateHolder expects to receive the initial state class in an opts hash at creation:

 ```ruby
 button = Button.new(initial_state_class: Off)